ml-archive/sourcery-templates/README.md

 |  `ignore`   | Prevents the property from being included in the generated code.       |

 ## Preparation
+Generates a list of database keys, automates `prepare` and `revert` functions.

 | Key                 | Description                                                                                                                       |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------------------------|
 | `databaseKey`       | Set the database key (default is the name of the member).                                                                         |